craigbarnes/dte/docs/dte.md

     the program.
 See [`dte-syntax`] for more information or run "dte -b syntax/dte" for a basic example.

-`$DTE_HOME/file-locks`
-:   Records open files, to prevent accidentally editing files opened in
-    another dte process.
-Used only if the [`lock-files`] option is enabled.

 `$DTE_HOME/file-history`
 :   History of edited files and cursor positions.
 Used only if the
     [`file-history`] option is enabled.